-Language Arts, Mathematics, Science, Social Studies, Special Education, core credit hours.
+Language Arts, Mathematics, Science, Social Studies, Special Education,

 Agriculture Education, Art, Spanish, Family & Consumer Science, Business Education, Industrial Arts, Music, Physical Education (.5).
-J-Term classes are counted as electives unless otherwise noted and will not count toward requirement(s) in order to more appropriately meet the educational needs of an individual student after consultation with Departmental staff and the student's parents.
-In addition to completing the graduation requirements listed above, each student must be considered in "good standing" in that the student has no disciplinary sanction yet unsatisfied including but not limited to un-served detention(s), outstanding suspension(s) or unmet monetary obligations in order to graduate.
+J-Term classes are counted as electives unless otherwise noted and will not count toward core credit hours.

 A maximum of four credits may be earned at an accredited institution to be applied toward the New Hampton High School Diploma.
 Students transferring from another school are not included in this restriction.
-The high school principal may allow alternative educational programming in place of the regular
+The high school principal may allow alternative educational programming in place of the regular requirement(s) in order to more appropriately meet the educational needs of an individual student after consultation with Departmental staff and the student's parents.
+In addition to completing the graduation requirements listed above, each student must be considered in "good standing" in that the student has no disciplinary sanction yet unsatisfied including but not limited to un-served detention(s), outstanding suspension(s) or unmet monetary obligations in order to graduate.